openmelody/mt-plugin-configassistant/README.md

 * `page` - Operates identically to the `entry` type except that it pulls up a list of pages in the selected blog (as opposed to entries).

+* `category` - Produces the ability to select a single category via a drop-down listing.

+* `folder` - Produces the ability to select a single folder via a drop-down listing.

 * `colorpicker` - Produces a color wheel pop-up for selecting a color or hex value.

 * `link-group` - Produces an ordered list of links manually entered by the user.